Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Start by identifying local publications relevant to your industry and area.
 Melbourne has a wealth of local media: council newsletters, community newspapers, suburb specific Facebook groups, industry publications and regional news sites.
 Build a relationship first.
 A single mention in a reputable local publication can be worth more than 50 random directory links.

 SEO is not a switch you flip.
-It’s a process.
-Here’s what a realistic timeline looks like for a Melbourne business starting from a reasonable baseline (decent website, some existing online presence, but no serious SEO work done before).
+It's a process.
+Here's what a realistic timeline looks like for a Melbourne business starting from a reasonable baseline (decent website, some existing online presence, but no serious SEO work done before).
+If you want a range tuned to your situation, the timeline estimator gives you one based on your starting point and competition.

-| Period | What’s Typically Happening |
+Period | What's typically happening |

-| Weeks 1-4 | • Clean up: fix GBP, sort core pages, set up tracking, fix technical issues • Quick wins: improved Maps visibility, better CTR from updated titles/descriptions • New keywords appearing in Search Console for the first time |
+Weeks 1 to 4 | Clean up: fix GBP, sort core pages, set up tracking, fix technical issues.
+Quick wins: improved Maps visibility, better CTR from updated titles and descriptions.
+New keywords appearing in Search Console for the first time. |

-| Months 2-3 | • Building out: new service pages, location pages, first supporting articles • Gradual Maps improvement organic traffic starting to climb • First leads from pages that didn’t exist a month ago • GBP getting more views and actions |
+Months 2 to 3 | Building out: new service pages, location pages, first supporting articles.
+Gradual Maps improvement, organic traffic starting to climb.
+First leads from pages that didn't exist a month ago.
+GBP getting more views and actions. |

-| Months 4-6 | • Compounding: pages built in month 2 start ranking, reviews boost Maps position • Consistent lead flow from organic search • Rankings for competitive terms moving into top 10, then top 5 • Branded searches increasing (people Googling your business name) |
+Months 4 to 6 | Compounding: pages built in month 2 start ranking, reviews boost Maps position.
+Consistent lead flow from organic search.
+Rankings for competitive terms moving into top 10, then top 5.
+Branded searches increasing (people Googling your business name). |

-| Months 7-12 | • Momentum: SEO becomes a genuine competitive advantage • Significant (sometimes primary) source of new business enquiries • Clear ROI justifying the ongoing investment • Ability to reduce ad spend where organic is delivering • Content library working as a sales asset |
+Months 7 to 12 | Momentum: SEO becomes a genuine competitive advantage.
+Significant (sometimes primary) source of new business enquiries.
+Clear ROI justifying the ongoing investment.
+Ability to reduce ad spend where organic is delivering.
+Content library working as a sales asset. |

 For the full month by month breakdown including what affects speed, early signals of progress and realistic expectations by business type, see our SEO timelines guide.